Dilosch03/HeteroSymNN/README.md

 5. Dynamic Constants (Zero-Recompile Tuning): You can pass a dictionary of constants (e.g., ```{'alpha': 0.5}```) to the JIT compiler.
 These are treated as kernel arguments, allowing you to update hyperparameters like ```alpha``` in real-time without triggering a slow recompilation.

 ## Documentation
-The documentation is hosted in [](https://heterosymnn.readthedocs.io/en/latest/index.html).
+The documentation is hosted in [Read the Docs](https://heterosymnn.readthedocs.io/en/latest/index.html).

 ## License
 Code released under the [MIT License](https://github.com/Dilosch03/HeteroSymNN/blob/main/LICENSE).